-A dirty scalp can happen because of dirt or oil.
-If there is a strong presence of dandruff that means that there is an excess of oil, dead-skin, or styling products – which will cause itchiness.
-One of the most common sources of itchiness due to braids is scalp buildup.
+Dirt or oil can cause excess buildup on the scalp and make it dirty.
+If there is a strong presence of dandruff that means that there is an excess of oil, dead skin, or styling products – which will cause itchiness and scalp buildup.
+Scalp buildup is one of the most common sources of itchy braids.

-Scalp buildup happens over time from several causes including sweat, dirt, and styling products.
+Scalp buildup happens over time and can be caused by sweat, dirt, and styling products.
 When these things accumulate on the scalp over time without being washed, then it will start to become very irritated.